In this FDD Talk post, you’ll learn the following:

 Section I – Background Information

-11. Grease Monkey was initially operating under the Grease Monkey Holding Corporation.
-In 2013, Grease Monkey Holding Corporation was merged with Grease Monkey International (GMI).
-That same year, Grease Monkey acquired the assets and franchise contracts of LubePro’s International, a 30-store chain of fast lubrication and automotive maintenance centers located in Illinois, Minnesota, Tennessee, Wisconsin, and South Africa.
+11. Previously, Grease Monkey had been operating under the Grease Monkey Holding Corporation, but in 2013, it was merged with Grease Monkey International (GMI).
+Also in 2013, Grease Monkey acquired the assets and franchise contracts of LubePro’s International, a chain of fast lubrication and automotive maintenance centers located in Illinois, Minnesota, Tennessee, and Wisconsin.

 Entrepreneur’s Franchise 500

 13. Grease Monkey ranked No. 174 on Entrepreneur’s 2019 Franchise 500 list.